DSpace/DSpace/dspace-api/src/main/java/org/dspace/app/bulkdo/README.md

  'tree' at given by dspace object; likewise delete a given policy
 * bulk-meta-data: add a metadata value setting to  or delete the setting from all dspace objects contained in a the 'tree' at given by dspace object;
-* bulk-bitstream: replace the bitstream file in a given BITSTREAM  dspace object

 bulk-list is a powerful list command.
-Based on its root  parameter, a dspace object, it lists all contained dspace objects of a given type including properties selected by command line parameters.
-The root object can be designated by its handle or by its type and id, eg BITSTREAM.1239, ITEM.54, 95678/dspiu738.
-Properties may include database ids, handle, name, metaData values, policy settings of the listed object itself or of dspace objects that are enclosing the listed object.
-A list of bitstreams can be configured to include the bitstreams id, mimeType, the name of the enclosing bundle, as well as the handles of the enclosing item and collection.
+Based on its root  parameter, a dspace object, it lists all contained dspace objects of a given type as well as each object's properties selected by command line parameters.
+The root object can be designated by its handle or by its type and UUID or handle, eg BITSTREAM.1239, ITEM.54, ITEM.95678/dspiu738i, or simply 95678/dspiu738i.
+Properties may include database UUIDs, handle, name, metaData values, policy settings of the listed object itself or of dspace objects that are enclosing the listed object.
+A list of bitstreams can for example include the bitstream UUIDs, mimeTypes, the names of enclosing bundles, as well as the handles of the enclosing items and collections.

 bulk-pol may be used to ADD or DEL authorization policies. bulk-meta-data modifies individual metadata value settings.
 Both commands use the same logic of selecting which dspace objects to operate on as the bulk-list command.
-Both commands list the results of their actions.
-A verbose option gives more details.
+Both commands list the results of their actions and a verbose option gives more details.
 It is also easy to use bulk-list to view the status after running either of the two commands.

-bulk-bitstream  can replace the file in a single bitstream; I kept the prefix bulk- to indicate that the command is related to the other bulk-\* commands.
-In itself it is not very useful to be able to replace single bitstream from the command line.
-But together with the other bulk-\* commands, especially the lister it becomes possible to write scripts that manipulate bitstreams in bulk.

-For example using bulk-list, a python script that interprets its output, and bulk-bitstream, I build a utility that grabs all pdf bitstreams from a community, prepends a cover pages to each of them, and replaces the original bitstream with the one that includes the cover page.

 # Examples